 Your own data – if you took the data driven approach to infographics, you are probably using your own data.
 Even if you didn’t, your organization or company may have data on the subject or story you want to write about.
 Ask around.
 Send some emails.

 Original research – OC (original content) is king!
 Nothing beats OC.
 You don’t need a research team or a data scientist for this.
 And unless you’ve got a big budget don’t even think of paying a research or marketing firm for this.
-You can roll your own survey research with a tool like survey monkey or Google Forms.
-Or with manual coding of data.
+You can roll your own survey research with a tool like urvey Monkey or Google Forms.
+Or with the manual coding of data.
 We’re writing an article about how we do our own research.
 I’ll add a link to it here once it’s done.

 Data sources – there are plenty of public and private data sources out there.
 Here is a short list: